Boral Dunmore Operations

-Knowing this would be the case, we’ve been planning for the next stage.
+Knowing this would be the case, we’ve been planning for a further stage.
 This has involved searching for other sources of usable sand both within our landholding and in the neighbouring area.

-This work led us to a private property south of our operations, positioned between Riverside Drive and the Pacific Highway.
+This work has led us to a private property south of our operations, positioned between Riverside Drive and the Princes Highway.
 We have identified two separate sources of sand at the property, one of which could sustain one-to-two years of operation, the other four-to-five.

-After discussions with the landowner, we’ve now prepared a modification request for submission to the Department seeking approval for the commencement of a Stage 5.
+After discussions with the landowner, we’ve prepared and submitted a modification request to the Department seeking approval for the commencement of a Stage 5.
 This modification is only the second time we’ve sought a change to the planning consent, so we call it MOD 2.

 MOD 2 proposes that Stage 5 be implemented in two parts.
 Stage 5A, the smaller pit, fronts Riverside Drive opposite the Kiama Council Recycling Centre.
 Stage 5B is positioned at the rear of the property north of the Minnamurra River, largely out of sight from the surrounds.

-In both instances, the establishment of operations will be as is the case at the existing site in Tabbitta Road.
+In both instances, the establishment of operations will be as at the existing site in Tabbitta Road.
 The overburden (material between the surface and the sand) will be stripped first, then excavators will dig into the resource until it begins to fill with water.